-Make your yard come alive!
-When you garden for water and wildlife, your yard could become home to 15 migratory birds, 20 native plant species, and 5 kinds of butterflies.
+Gardening for water and wildlife makes your yard come alive!
+With these gardening tips your yard could become home to 15 migratory birds, 20 native plant species, and 5 kinds of butterflies.
 It’s easy and we can help.

 Why Gardening for Water and Wildlife is Needed

 Butterflies, birds, and other wildlife are in decline in part due to habitat loss and pesticides.

 Running a lawnmower for emits 11 times more pollution than a new car.
 (EPA 2014)

 - Provide Food: native plants with nectar, fruits, and seeds